5 Things Smart Fundraisers Always Do in December

 These donors are your tribe, right now.
 They are your inner circle.

 They already believe in you.
 This is the easiest money to raise.
+And it’s one of the best year-end fundraising ideas you’ll ever have.

 Takeaway: Spend your time focusing on your current supporters, and ask them to join your cause again this year with their generous support.

-3. Smart fundraisers “drop by” their largest donors’ offices or homes with a special token of appreciation.
+3. Drop by with a special token of appreciation.

-If you possibly can, come up with something personal, like cookies.
-Or best of all, something created by one of your clients or beneficiaries.
+Smart fundraisers “drop by” their largest donors’ offices or homes with something personal, like cookies.
+Or, best of all, something created by one of your clients or beneficiaries.

 Do NOT make it expensive or about a “thing.”
 It’s really about the heart and the message that your gift conveys.

-Now, your donor may say,
+Now, your donor may say

 “Gosh, you really don’t need to come see me.”